MinchinWeb/seafoam/README.rst

   When set and Breadcrumbs are enabled, all items on the site are shown to be under both "home" (linked to at the ``SITE_ROOT_URL``) and ``MENUITEMS_2_AT`` (linked to at ``MENUITEMS_2_AT_LINK``).
+MICROBLOG_DEV_URL
+  The project url for the microblogging plugin.
+Provided by the plugin, when in use.
+MICROBLOG_VERSION
+  The version of the microblogging plugin.
+Provided by the plugin, when in use.
 NAVBAR_ON_TOP = False
   If True, the navigation menu is on top.
 If False, the navigation menu is vertical on the left side of the page.
 Default is False.